ND Filter Tips - How to use ND filters

 - Give the video a more cinematic and natural look that is similar to how our eyes see while in motion.

-It does both of these things by introducing a small amount of motion blur.
-Motion blur is a result of the shutter of the camera being open longer per frame because it is trying to make up for the fact that the ND filter is blocking some of the light.
-Because the shutter is open longer, the video is “smeared” a small amount, which we call motion blur.
-The faster something is moving in the frame (usually at the edges), the more blur you will see.
+It does both of these things by introducing a very small amount of motion blur into your video.
+Motion blur is a result of the shutter of the camera being open longer while capturing each frame because it is trying to make up for the fact that the ND filter is blocking some of the light.
+Because the shutter is open longer, the video is “smeared” a small amount due to movement of the camera while it's open.
+This "smearing" is what we call motion blur.
+The faster something is moving in the frame (usually at the edges when moving forwards), the more blur you will see.

 - An ND 4 filter lets through ¼ of the light